Topological Fields in $4d$ Higher Spin Theory: Introduction

 \section{Introduction}

-Higher Spin (HS) gauge theory is of significant interest in theoretical physics \cite{Bekaert:2004qos, Bekaert:2010hw, Ponomarev:2022vjb}.
+Higher Spin (HS) gauge theory is of significant interest in theoretical physics \cite{Bekaert:2004qos,Bekaert:2010hw,Ponomarev:2022vjb}.
 Its aim is to describe gauge (massless) fields with arbitrary integer and half-integer spins.
-While HS fields have been described at the free-field level by Fronsdal and Fang \cite{Fronsdal:1978rb, Fang:1978wz}, questions regarding their interactions remain actively discussed (see \cite{Didenko:2026nag} and references therein).
-An interesting area of research is the investigation of a possible connection between the theories of massless HS fields and string theory \cite{Sagnotti:2011jdy, Gaberdiel:2015wpo, Vasiliev:2018zer, Tarusov:2025sre, Didenko:2025xca, Tarusov:2026ich}.
+While HS fields have been described at the free-field level by Fronsdal and Fang \cite{Fronsdal:1978rb,Fang:1978wz}, questions regarding their interactions remain actively discussed (see \cite{Didenko:2026nag} and references therein).
+An interesting area of research is the investigation of a possible connection between the theories of massless HS fields and string theory \cite{Sagnotti:2011jdy,Gaberdiel:2015wpo,Vasiliev:2018zer,Tarusov:2025sre,Didenko:2025xca,Tarusov:2026ich}.
 In this paper, we focus on a system of generating equations \cite{Vasiliev:1992av} that enables the derivation of interaction vertices for HS fields at all orders.
-It is an important feature of this system that the fields can depend on the so-called Klein operators in various ways, which results in their decomposition into physical and topological fields, for instance, in the case of fluctuations on the $AdS$-background.
-The conventional approach involves a consistent reduction, which leaves only physical HS fields.
+It is an important feature of this system that the fields can depend on the so-called Klein operators in various ways, which results in their decomposition into physical and topological fields, for instance, in the case of fluctuations on the $AdS_4$-background.
+The conventional approach involves a consistent reduction, which leaves only physical HS fields (however, such a reduction is not possible in three dimensions, and related questions are currently of interest, see e.g. \cite{Vasiliev:2025erl}).
 We relax such a reduction and consider how topological fields contribute to the theory in the lowest orders.
-In addition to its independent significance, this consideration is motivated from the perspective that similar (though more complex) issues arise in the context of generalizations involving Coxeter groups, which is believed to be related to string theory \cite{ Vasiliev:2018zer, Tarusov:2025sre, Tarusov:2026ich}.
+In addition to its independent significance, this consideration is motivated from the perspective that similar (though more complex) issues arise in the context of generalizations involving Coxeter groups, which is believed to be related to string theory \cite{Vasiliev:2018zer,Tarusov:2025sre,Tarusov:2026ich}.

 It will be demonstrated that free equations for topological fields without a \rhs\, possess solutions that can be removed by gauge transformations.
 This check is necessary since the gauge fields are valued in the infinite-dimensional (twisted adjoint) representation of the $AdS_4$ algebra, that in principle may obscure formal gauge fixing manipulations.